maozirui/PFM.1D/README.md

 9. Click the 'Stop' button in GUI to stop the calculation at any time;
 10. An animation will be saved in the document-located folder after each time of calculation.
 Please rename it immediately otherwiseit will be overwritten.

+# Demo
+A demo animation is attached to show how the freeware works.